 Symptoms of NDMA Overexposure

-If you were taking any of the valsartan medications contaminated with N-nitrosodimethylamine, and have experienced liver damage, tumor, or cancer, we will be seeking the following damages for you:
+If you were taking any of the valsartan medications contaminated with N-nitrosodimethylamine, and have experienced liver, kidney, stomach, or intestinal cancer, we will be seeking the following damages for you:

 - Past and future medical expenses to treat your injuries.